dwcarder/lhconeaudit/README.md

 ## or just see the results
 the file output.txt contains the latest run.

+## known bugs
+I probably am not including point-to-point links and loopbacks internal ESnet or to its peers correctly.

 # disclaimers, etc.
 this is all best-effort
 contact Dale W. Carder, dwcarder@es.net for details